Online MBA in Human Resources Management

 Some online MBA in HR programs offer concentrations in human resources issues for further specialization.
 They include project management, employment law, recruiting and staffing, management, benefits, training, and office administration.

-What Unique Career Paths Can I Pursue an Online MBA Specializing in Human Resources?
+What Unique Career Paths Can I Pursue with an MBA Specializing in Human Resources?

 Human resources are integral to almost every industry, so professional jobs abound for MBA graduates.
 The role of a human resources professional varies depending on the employer’s organizational setup.
 Responsibilities and salaries vary by industry, company size, and geographic location.
 Some specialists, managers, and directors handle single HR issues such as recruiting, benefits, or training, while many leaders wear all these hats.

 Human Resources Specialist

 Human resources specialists typically focus on HR’s specific role, such as payroll, training, recruiting, or benefits.
 These professionals assist with the HR department’s daily operations and are often the first contact for its employees.
 The US Bureau of Labor Statistics foresees greater demand for this position in the employment services industry.
 Still, virtually every sector will be looking to HR specialists to deal with increasingly complicated employment regulations and benefits options.
 Types of HR specialists include human resources generalists and recruitment specialists, sometimes called headhunters or personnel recruiters.

 - Consulting with employers to pinpoint employment needs